KimmoKAhola/The-IoT-Temperature-Observer/README.md

 # Connectivity

-The main loop in the code has a 10 second delay.
+The main loop in the code currently has a 10 second delay.
 Since the code is written synchronously it means that due to all the delays of calling the different API:s this delay turns out to be closer to 20-25 seconds.
-This is gives a good balance between datapoints from the sensors and response speed in the chat.
-It is possible to write the code asynchronously and solve this issue of code blocking, but since I plan on moving the bot away from the microcontroller to a dedicated server in the future it is unnecessary to rewrite the code right now.
+This is gives a good balance between datapoints from the sensors and response speed for the chat bot.
+It is possible to write the code asynchronously and solve this issue of code blocking, thereby reducing the delay for the bot responses, but since I plan on moving the bot away from the microcontroller to a dedicated server in the future it is unnecessary to rewrite the code right now.

-WIFI is used as the wireless protocol for simplicity.
-As the code for the chat bot is run on the board itself constant uptime is preferred to have good response speed.
-HTTP requests are used to transfer data to the different services for data visualization.
+WIFI is used as the wireless protocol for simplicity and HTTP requests are used to transfer data to the different services for data visualization.

 # Data Visualization/presentation